ebi-gene-expression-group/expression-atlas-curation-guide/pages/inclusion_criteria.md

 Depending on the experiment type a few more conditions must be met for inclusion.

 For **differential** (bulk) experiments:
-* The experiment should have at least 2 experimental groups, with 3 biological replicates each and also have a clear control/reference group
+* The experiment must have at least 2 experimental groups, with 3 biological replicates each
+* The experiment must have a clear control/reference group
+* The experiment is not a two-colour microarray study

 For **baseline** (bulk) experiments:

-* The experiment design does not involve any perturbations and the dataset should have at least 3 experimental groups with 3 biological replicates each
+* The experiment design does not involve any perturbations
+* The experiment should have at least 3 experimental groups with 3 biological replicates each

 For **single cell** experiments: